budihartono/comfyui_otonx_nodes/README.md

 ### OTX Versatile Multiple Inputs

-**Description:** A multi-input node allowing for the definition of up to five values, each accompanied by its data type specification (INT, FLOAT, or STRING).
+**Description:** A user-defined inputs node allowing for the definition of up to five values, each accompanied by its data type specification (INT, FLOAT, or STRING).

 **Functionality:** Users can define the data value and type for each of the five slots, ensuring accurate data type handling for downstream nodes.